pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 ```
 1

 ```

 #### Subscribe to the Presence channel of a channel group

-Requires Stream Controller and Presence add-ons.
+Requires both Stream Controller and Presence add-ons.

 ```
 1

 ```

 ## Unsubscribe

-Removes channels from the subscription.
-If only one channel, issues a leave and closes the socket; for multiplexed subscriptions, removes specified channels while keeping the socket open if others remain.
+Leaves specified channels or groups.
+For multiplexed subscriptions, removes only specified items; socket closes when no subscriptions remain.

-Note: Unsubscribing from all channels then subscribing to new ones resets timetoken and may cause message gaps.
+Unsubscribing from all channels resets last timetoken and can cause gaps.

 ### Method(s)

-To Unsubscribe from a channel:

 ```
 `1pn.Unsubscribe().